gRastello/lt/README.md

 To get informations about a particular deck just run `./lt info <deck>`.
 At the moment this command does not provide a lot of informations but at least it does something.

 ## Known bugs and strange "features"
 * lt does not allow you to quit a session nor saves any progress to the deck file until the session is over.
-If you quit from lt for any reason it is possible to recover the lost progress in the `/tmp/tmpdeck` file and merge them back into the deck file.
+If you quit from lt for any reason it is possible to recover the lost progress in the `/tmp/tmpdeck` file and merge them back into the deck file
 * running more than one instance of lt will probably mess up your decks since lt saves progress in temporary file `/tmp/tmpfile`
 * if you're manually editing your decks do not expect them to be well-ordered; lt literally shuffles them every time
+* the info command does not count flashcards with review dates scheduled in the past in today's counter.
+So if you skip one or more days of reviews the info command will not show accurate numbers for today's reviews

 ## TODO
+* [ ] fix the info bug
-* [ ] add more informations to the info command
+* [X] add more informations to the info command
 * [X] add info funtionality
 * [X] add functionality to add flashcards to a deck without having to operate the deck file directly
 * [X] merging cram into lt and make it available with an option